ZhangJiangtao-0108/DataPreProcess_packages/README.md

 - RMS: Root mean square (RMS) is another popular feature in analysis of the EMG signal.
 It is also similar to standard deviation method.
 - V: The v-Order (V) is a non-linear detector that implicitly estimates muscle contraction force.
 - LOG: Like the V feature, this feature also provides an estimate of the muscle contraction force.
-- WL: Like the V feature, this feature also provides an estimate of the muscle contraction force.It is defined as cumulative length of the EMG waveform over the time segment.
+- WL: Like the V feature, this feature also provides an estimate of the muscle contraction force.
+It is defined as cumulative length of the EMG waveform over the time segment.
 Some literatures called this feature as wavelength (WAVE).
 - ACC: Average amplitude change (AAC) is nearly equivalent to WL feature, except that wavelength is averaged.
 A number of research studies called this feature as difference absolute mean value (DAMV); however, its definition divides WL value by length N minus one.
 - DASDV: Difference absolute standard deviation value (DASDV) is look like RMS feature, in other words, it is a standard deviation value of the wavelength.
 - ZC: Zero crossing (ZC) is a measure of frequency information of the EMG signal that is defined in time domain.
 It is a number of times that amplitude values of the EMG signal cross zero amplitude level.
 To avoid lowvoltage fluctuations or background noises, threshold condition is implemented.